Skip to main content

 that the eye can open comfortably without excessive effort.

-This mechanism was explained in detail in our previous post.
+This mechanism was explained in detail in our previous post on ptosis-related mechanisms.

 2. Lowering the crease at the level of the eyelid skin.